vmware-archive/projectmonitor/README.md

 ### Project Ticker Codes

 Each tile shows the project's brief ticker code.
 If not chosen explicitly, this will be the first 4 letters of the project.
-The name of the project appears below in a smaller font.

 ### Build Statuses

 To the right of the ticker and name, each project lists the amount of time since the last build, followed by the build status history.
-The last 10 builds are displayed from left to right, in reverse chronological order -- the most recent build will be on the top left and the least recent on the bottom right.
+The last 5-8 builds are displayed from left to right, in reverse chronological order -- the most recent build will be on the left and the least recent on the right.
 Successful builds are marked with a filled in circle, and unsuccessful builds are marked with an x.
-Builds in progress are shown with an oscillating motion.
+When a build is in progress a spinner is displayed instead of the time since the last build.

 ### Aggregate Projects

 Striped tiles indicate the aggregate status of several projects.
 Click on an aggregate project to see the status of its component projects.

+### Pivotal Tracker Integration

+ProjectMonitor can display basic [Pivotal Tracker](http://pivotaltracker.com) information.
+When configured, the current velocity will be displayed, as well as a graph showing points completed for the current iteration and the past 9 iterations.
+To add this integration, you will need to add your Pivotal Tracker project ID and a Pivotal Tracker API key in the admin section.

 ### Admin Interface